The Building Blocks of Leadership

 For the individual, we can provide personal growth by improving basic skills such as conflict management, emotional intelligence, and coaching.
 For the organization, we are cultivating employees with the skills necessary to grow, preparing them for the opportunities they need to stay engaged and committed to the company.
 To address both of these needs, BlessingWhite now offers a professional development suite geared towards this exact audience.
 We believe developing people – not just leaders – is paramount to an organization’s success, and so we are presenting 18 separate programs designed to meet the foundational management needs of rising superstars.

 For example, what manager doesn’t need exposure to leading a team through change?
 Change, as we know, is inevitable in the workplace.
 The way a manager leads his/her team through a transition can have a major impact on the experience of the team, and it can influence turnover, productivity, engagement, and the like.
-Our half-day program, Leading Change, can provide new managers with the foundational skills to communicate effectively during a major or minor change in the company.
+Our half-day program, Leading Change, can provide new managers with the fundamental leadership skills to communicate effectively during a major or minor change in the company.
 This is a skill they will use until the day they retire (and probably afterwards, too).

 The Professional Development Suite is designed to complement your existing learning curriculum, and can be adapted to meet your organization’s culture, values, and competencies.
 The objectives are easily achievable, and the results simple to measure.
 By looking at retention rates, engagement levels, and productivity, you will see how training this population helps expand your current development initiatives and contribute to your company’s bottom line.

-Like the traditional bricks at the base of a model castle, BlessingWhite’s foundational skill-building will be the groundwork laid for effective management.
+Like the traditional bricks at the base of a model castle, BlessingWhite’s foundations of leadership skill-building will be the groundwork laid for effective management.
 Helping employees develop their people skills before they step into a leadership role will ensure they are prepared, confident, and ready to take on a new challenge.
 Not only will that development contribute to the employees’ personal growth, but it will add to their commitment, their ability to manage the transition, and ultimately their impact on the organization’s success.
 So let’s hand out the building blocks and start building the foundation.

 For more information on how BlessingWhite can help your organization reach the next level, call 1.800.222.1349 or email firstname.lastname@example.org.